paulobolinhas/Euthanasia-Disinformation-AI-Simulator/README.md

-# Euthanasia-AI
+# AI and Euthanasia

-## Script 1: AI Euthanasia Misinformation Simulation
+## Script 1: AI disinformation impact on Euthanasia public opinion

 #### Uses pre-trained GPT-2 models from the Hugging Face transformers library to generate responses to given prompts/questions.